 Here are my 5 steps for optimizing storage in small spaces.

-The first rule to optimizing the space that you have is to make sure you only have what you need in the space.
+The first way to optimize the space that you have is to make sure you only have what you need in the space.
 Before you even begin to do any of the other items on this list you have to purge items that you no longer need.
 It does not matter if you are organizing a desk drawer or an entire room.
 First, you need to go through the area that you are organizing and purge items that don’t belong.
 Small areas like a desk drawer are easy.
 Entire rooms are much more difficult, so I suggest setting aside some time and purging one area of the room at a time.
 You will also need to set aside an area to place the items that are leaving the space.
 I set up containers and divide the items I purge into the following categories: trash, charity, sell, repair, relocate, or re-home.
+You can read through the steps I use to purge household clutter here.

 I have realized many times over the years that the best way to optimize a space is to rearrange it.
 This may be as simple as moving one piece of furniture to a new spot or it might be as complicated as rearranging the whole entire room.
 Several years back my husband and I decided to swap our dining room and our office because we needed more space and room for the kids to play.
 What we didn’t need was a huge room to eat in.
 This has worked out really well for us.